 MIE 573 Engineering of Windpower Systems Engineering aspects of windpower systems including aerodynamic analysis, mechanical design, support structure design, wind field analysis, system concepts and analysis, and economics.

-MIE 674 Offshore Wind Energy Engineering Includes technical and social aspects of offshore wind energy including external design conditions, wind farm aerodynamics, hydrodynamics, support structures, installation, and economics.
+MIE 674 Offshore Wind Energy Engineering Technical and social aspects of offshore wind energy including external design conditions, wind farm aerodynamics, hydrodynamics, support structures, installation, and economics.

 Graduate Certificate Program